SCHH-Commons/presentations/ai-intro/index.md

 - **AI-Generated Art & Music**
 - **Translation Tools:** Google Translate
 - **Planning & Organization:** AI for travel, scheduling, reminders

 ---

+## Chatbot Prompting

+A good chatbot prompt is clear, concise, specific, and provides enough context to guide the AI model towards generating a relevant and accurate response; it should be phrased in a way that is easy for the chatbot to understand, avoiding ambiguity and unnecessary jargon, while also potentially including details like the desired tone or format of the answer.

+Key elements of a good chatbot prompt:
+- **Clarity:** Use simple language and avoid complex sentence structures.
+- **Specificity:** Clearly state what information you need, including important details and parameters.
+- **Context:** Provide relevant background information to help the chatbot understand the situation.
+- **Conciseness:** Keep the prompt short and to the point, focusing on the essential elements.
+- **Appropriate Tone:** Set the tone for the response by indicating whether you want a formal, casual, or informative answer.

+---

+## Chatbot Prompting

+### Examples of good chatbot prompts:
+- "Explain the concept of artificial intelligence in simple terms."
+- "Recommend a family-friendly restaurant near downtown Chicago."
+- "Write a short poem about the beauty of nature, using imagery of a sunset."
+- "What are the side effects of taking medication X?"
+- "Summarize the key points of this article about climate change."

+### What to avoid in a chatbot prompt:
+- Ambiguity: "Tell me something interesting" (too vague)
+- Jargon: "What is the ROI of this marketing campaign?" (may not be understood by the chatbot)
+- Open-ended questions: "What do you think about this?" (may lead to irrelevant responses)
+- Excessive complexity: "Provide a detailed analysis of the economic impact of the recent trade war, including historical data and potential future scenarios." (too much information at once)

+---